1. Do Thoroughbreds in the United States, Canada, and Puerto Rico have to be microchipped?

 The microchip should be implanted before or at the same time the DNA hair sample is collected, markings are recorded, and photos are taken.
 The horse identifier should always scan for a microchip and record the number when identifying a horse.

 Before the microchip is implanted, the horse should be properly identified and checked for an existing microchip with a reader.
 The microchip to be implanted should be checked with a reader to make sure it is active and readable.

-The microchip should be implanted in the nuchal ligament, halfway between the poll and withers on the left side of the horse.
+The microchip should be implanted in the nuchal ligament in the left side of the animal in the middle third of the neck.
 The veterinarian will prepare the site by clipping and scrubbing the area before implanting the microchip.

 After the microchip has been implanted, it should be checked again with a reader to verify that it is still readable.
 Finally, the label from the microchip should be attached to the Registration Application or the information should be recorded to be reported to The Jockey Club.